-- 1. Disobedience, disrespect, and/or insubordination - 2.
-Lying - 3.
-Cheating/Plagiarism - 4.
-Stealing - 5.
-Destruction or misuse of school property or another student's property - 6.
-Fighting - 7.
-Harassment or Bullying - - 8.
-Inappropriate language or behavior (e.g. foul, disrespectful, abusive, or crude language and/or gestures) including on social media - 9.
-Leaving campus without proper permission - 10.
-Possession or use of weapons on campus - 11.
-Possession or use of alcohol, tobacco products, electronic cigarettes, other drugs, and/or paraphernalia associated - 12.
-Possession or use of pornographic material - 13.
-Inappropriately touching another person - 14.
+- 1. Disobedience, disrespect, and/or insubordination - 2..
+Lying, Cheating/Plagiarism - 3.
+Stealing - 4.
+Destruction or misuse of school property or another student's proper - 5.
+Fighting, Harassment or Bullying - - 6.
+Inappropriate language or behavior (e.g. foul, disrespectful, abusive, or crude language and/or gestures) including on social media - 7.
+Leaving campus without proper permission - 8.
+Possession or use of weapons on campus - 9.
+Possession or use of alcohol, tobacco products, electronic cigarettes, other drugs, and/or paraphernalia associated - 10.
+Possession or use of pornographic material - 11.
 Sexual impropriety, immorality, and/or harassment